vippsas/vipps-developers/settlements/README.md

    product is shipped and the customer's account is charged.
 2. Day 2: Settlement files are distributed, and are available on [portal.vipps.no](https://portal.vipps.no).
-3. Day 3 (the next _bank day_) at 16:00: Payments are made from Vipps.
+3. Day 3 (the next _bank day_) at 16:00: Payments are made from Vipps' bank account to the merchant's bank account.
-4. Day 5 (the third _bank day_): The settlement is booked with reference by the bank.
+4. Day 5 (the third _bank day_): The settlement is booked, with reference, by the bank.

 A day starts and ends at midnight, Oslo time: Start `00:00:00`, end `23:59:59` (subseconds not specified).
 Please make sure your servers' clocks are correct, e.g. by using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol).